 A long period of economic growth in the post-war period helped reduce the UK debt to GDP ratio.

 - Improved public services.
 Higher economic growth leads to higher tax revenues and this enables the government can spend more on public services, such as health care and education e.t.c.
 This can enable higher living standards, such as increased life expectancy, higher rates of literacy and a greater understanding of civic and political issues.

 - Money can be spent on protecting the environment.
-With higher economic growth a society can devote more resources to promoting recycling and the use of renewable resources
+With higher economic growth a society can devote more resources to promoting recycling and the use of renewable resources.
+The Kuznets curve suggests that initially economic growth worsens the environment, but after a certain point of growth, the damage to the environment will fall.
+This theory is controversial.
+But, it is possible for higher growth to be consistent with improved environmental outcomes.

 - Investment.
 Economic growth encourages firms to invest, in order to meet future demand.
 Higher investment increases the scope for future economic growth – creating a virtuous cycle of economic growth/investment.

 - Increased research and development.
 High economic growth leads to increased profitability for firms, enabling more spending on research and development.
 This can lead to technological breakthroughs, such as improved medicine and greener technology.
 Also, sustained economic growth increases confidence and encourages firms to take risks and innovate.